Most event professionals agree that a virtual conference or event holds distinct advantages over an in-person event.

 Similar to the point above, avoid leaving your audience to watch the same speaker split-screen for hours on end.
 Shake it up with engagement features like live polls, a Q&A section, and an active live chat panel.
 It’s also best practice to use different layouts and arrangements of visual elements, like overlays, lower thirds, backgrounds, slides, and charts.

-Your Virtual Show Flow Template can help you to keep track of all these moving parts, so your live stream producer can follow a simple checklist of the day of the event.
+Your Virtual Show Flow can help you to keep track of all these moving parts, so your live stream producer can follow a simple checklist of the day of the event.
 A professional producer can also offer valuable insights into your options and how to execute the most visually engaging layouts and transitions.
 Here is an example of what a little production help can accomplish:

 10. Use a virtual green room to coordinate virtual event speakers